 Among the properties that have already closed for good in New York are the Omni Berkshire Place, Times Square Edition, Hilton Westchester, W New York Downtown, Hilton Hotel Times Square, Courtyard by Marriott in Herald Square, AKA Wall Street and the Roosevelt Hotel.
 A report from The Wall Street Journal suggests 20 percent of the state's total hotel supply (about 250,000 rooms) could close permanently.

-Job Losses Continue
+Economic Fallout and Job Losses

 "We initially hoped that this situation would be short-lived, and that we would recover quickly and return to normal.
 Seven months later, we find that has not been the case.
 And, as a result, we are now forced to reduce the size of our team across executive, salaried and hourly roles," said Josh D’Amaro, chairman of Disney parks, experiences and products, in a letter sent to employees on Sept.
 29. "As heartbreaking as it is to take this action, this is the only feasible option we have in light of the prolonged impact of Covid-19 on our business, including limited capacity due to physical distancing requirements and the continued uncertainty regarding the duration of the pandemic."

-Hotel and casino giant MGM Resorts was expected expected to lay off 18,000 of its furloughed staff, starting Aug.
+Hotel and casino giant MGM Resorts also announced 18,000 of its furloughed staff would be laid off, starting Aug.
 31. The company had furloughed 62,000 employees in March, according to Reuters.
 In June, Hilton let go of 22 percent of its corporate workforce.

 InterContinental Hotels Group eliminated 10 percent of its corporate staff in July, as part of a $150 million cost-cutting plan that is expected to continue in 2021.
 Oyo Rooms, which operates more than 43,000 hotels with more than 1 million rooms around the world, announced in mid-July that more than 90 percent of its U.S. workforce would be let go.